lilchichi/101-s/blockchain.md

 <pre>
 Analogy; Voting
-  - Each person votes (digitally or on paper), then submits their vote = Transaction/Record
+  1. Each person votes (digitally or on paper), then submits their vote = Transaction/Record.
-  - All votes are counted, by several different groups = Consensus method
+  2. All votes are counted, by several different groups = Consensus method.
-  - Groups who counted the votes, share results and agree the numbers are correct = Consensus reached
+  3. Groups who counted the votes, share results and agree the numbers are correct = Consensus reached.
 </pre>

 <pre>
 Analogy; Wedding
-  - Two people are being married = Transaction/Record
+  1. Two people are being married = Transaction/Record.
-  - The crowd are asked to speak if they do not agree = Consensus method
+  2. The crowd are asked to speak if they do not agree = Consensus method.
-  - If everyone stays quiet and allows the wedding to continue a non-verbal agreement has been reached = Consensus reached
+  3. If everyone stays quiet and allows the wedding to continue a non-verbal agreement has been reached = Consensus reached.
 </pre>

 ## How can it be used for?

-- Storing confidential information
+- Storing confidential information.
   - Passwords
   - Writing
-- Making sure information is not tampered with & changed
+- Making sure information is not tampered with, changed or deleted.
   - Contracts
   - Receipts
-  - Goverment or council spending
+  - Goverment or council spending.
+  - Communication like emails, messages, videos or publications.

 ## Why is it important?

 - Trustless

+  - People & companies usually have their own motives that they don't share.
+  - It can be difficult to trust strangers to keep their word, stick to an agreement or a contract.
+  - So by knowing that the code will execute as intended from start to finish allows you to relax and not worry about the trust issue that comes with trading or transacting with friends, colleagues, strangers and companies.

 - Tranparancy

+  - The code is there to see, although it can be tricky to read and understand, admittedly that is an area which needs to be improved (translating smart contracts into understandable contracts so individuals can read what they are signing in English as a pose to reading it in solidity).

 - Freedom

+  - ...

 - Privacy
+  - ...